-This petition is filed under 86(1) (f) & 86 (1) (k) of the Electricity Act, 2003 seeking extension of SCOD by 244 days with the following material allegations:
+This petition is filed under Section 86(1) (b), 86(1) (e) & 86 (1) (f) of the Electricity Act, 2003 seeking extension of SCOD by 115 days with the following material allegations:

-- (i) The TSSPDCL on behalf of TSDISCOMS floated tender for procurement of 2000 MW solar power through e-procurement platform as per the directions of the Energy Department, GoTS, Hyderabad.
-In the tender process, the petitioner was a successful bidder through open competitive bidding process to setup the solar photovoltaic power project of 15 MW capacity in Tunkibollaram, Medak Dist.
-Thereafter, a Power Purchase Agreement (PPA) was executed on 23.02.2016 between the petitioner and the respondent no.1.
-As per the PPA, the petitioner was to make solar photovoltaic power project operational within 12 months from the date of PPA and achieve the Commercial Operation Date (COD) by 22.02.2017. - (ii) During the year, 2016 the Government of the State of Telangana initiated re-organisation of the districts and formation of new districts and there was uncertainty in the offices of the revenue authorities regarding jurisdiction of villages, Mandals etc. This has slowed down the pace of site mobilisation.
-Further, there was change of circle rates, causing land owners to re-negotiate / renege on land sale agreements, shifting of revenue records, non-availability of contiguous land parcels because the land owners were unwilling to sell their lands for development of projects also caused delay.
-Sada Bainamas caused delay since the owners had these documents without any registered documents which needed regularisation. - (iii) The second major cause for delay is demonetization of high value currency by the central government, which resulted in shortage of cash and difficulties in bank transactions.
+(i) The TSSPDCL on behalf of TSDISCOMS floated tender for procurement of 2000 MW solar power through e-procurement platform as per the directions of the Energy Department, GoTS, Hyderabad.
+In the tender process, the petitioner was a successful bidder through open competitive bidding process to setup the solar photovoltaic power project of 50 MW capacity in Mahaboobnagar Dist.
+Thereafter, a Power Purchase Agreement (PPA) was executed on 29-02-2016 between the petitioner and the respondent.
+As per the PPA, the petitioner was to make solar photovoltaic power project operational within 15 months from the date of PPA and achieve the Commercial Operation Date (COD) by 28.05.2017.

+(ii) During the year, 2016 the Government of the State of Telangana initiated re-organisation of the districts and formation of new districts and there was uncertainty in the offices of the revenue authorities regarding jurisdiction of villages, Mandals etc. This has slowed down the pace of site mobilisation.
+Further, there was change of revenue circle rates, causing land owners to renegotiate / renege on land sale agreements, shifting of revenue records, non-availability of contiguous land parcels because the land owners were unwilling to sell their lands for development of projects also caused delay.
+Drought conditions near the project site which prevailed from March 2016 to May 2016 made the labour migrate to neighbouring states to make a living which is also a ground for delay of the project.

+(iii) The second major cause for delay is demonetization of high value currency by the central government, which resulted in shortage of cash and difficulties in bank transactions.
 The vendors / sub-contractors could not pay rents for machinery and labour charges and faced severe setbacks due to limited resources which had an adverse impact in the progress of the work.
 Land owners were unwilling to accept demand drafts for payment and wanted cash, encumbrances could not be cleared by the land owners for want of cash to settle the loans.
 Thus, the delay caused due to various factors narrated above were beyond the control of the petitioner and they could not be regulated or controlled and the petitioner suffered badly in the process.